ECU Brody School of Medicine Bulletin

-East Carolina University is committed to equality of opportunity and does not discriminate against applicants, students, employees, or visitors based on race, color, creed, national origin, religion, sex, sexual orientation, age, veteran status, political affiliation, genetic information, or disability.
+East Carolina University is committed to equality of opportunity and does not discriminate against applicants, students, employees, or visitors based on race, color, creed, national origin, religion, sex, sexual orientation, gender identity, age, veteran status, political affiliation, genetic information, or disability.

 East Carolina University supports the protections available to members of its community under all applicable federal laws, including Titles VI and VII of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; Section 799A and 845 of the Public Health Service Act; the Equal Pay Act 1963, as amended; the Age Discrimination in Employment Act of 1967, as amended; the Rehabilitation Act of 1973, as amended; the Pregnancy Discrimination Act of 1978; the Civil Rights Restoration Act of 1988; the Vietnam Era Veteran’s Readjustment Assistance Act of 1974; the Civil Rights Act of 1991; the Americans with Disabilities Act of 1990, as amended; Title II of the Genetic Information Non-discrimination Act of 2008; Executive Order 11246 of 1965, as amended; the N.C.
 General Statutes Section 126-16, as amended and other applicable federal and state laws.